Book Smart: Literature for Children with ADHD and Learning Disabilities

-A comprehensive collection of children’s books that relate to ADHD and LD – along with take-away activities for you and your kids.
+A comprehensive collection of children’s books about learning disabilities and ADHD – along with take-away activities for you and your kids.

-There’s nothing better for a child than to read or be read to – especially when there’s a personal connection with the material.
-Here, a collection of children’s books that relate to ADHD and learning differences – along with take-away activities for you and your kids.
-Read on!
+There’s nothing better for a child than to read or be read to — especially when there’s a personal connection with the material.
+We’re in a golden age of children’s literature, especially books about learning disabilities and ADHD.

 topics: hyperactivity/impulsive behavior, understanding ADHD, visiting the doctor, taking medication